Vanshaj-Gugnani/PlayPause/README.md

 ## 💻 Usage

-1. Open any video on your favorite platform (e.g., YouTube, Vimeo).
+1. Open any video on YouTube.
 2. Play the video.
 3. Switch to another tab or application—the video will automatically pause.
 4. Return to the tab, and the video is ready to resume.